 Tawang is the enchanting city of Arunachal Pradesh, which is blessed with natural beauty.
 It has panoramic mountains, scenic landscapes, quaint villages, quiet lakes, and magical gompas.
 The tourist places of Tawang entice tourists from all corners of the world.
-Tawang Tourism includes a number of attractions and viewpoints offering mesmerizing views of the stunning scenery.
+Tawang Tourism includes several attractions and viewpoints offering mesmerizing views of the stunning scenery.
 Plus, they provide a home to the people of the Monpa tribe.
-This unexplored destination is home to a number of tourist attractions such as Tawang Monastery, Sela, Nuranang waterfalls, Tawang War Memorial, and so on.
+This unexplored destination is home to several tourist attractions such as Tawang Monastery, Sela, Nuranang waterfalls, Tawang War Memorial, etc.

 On your Tawang tour, explore the beautiful monasteries and witness the breathtaking beauty of mountains, gorges, passes, and water bodies.
-It is a highly important place for Buddhism followers as the 6th Dalai Lama was born here and the 14th Dalai Lama stayed initially after he had to flee Tibet.
+It is an important place for Buddhism followers as the 6th Dalai Lama was born here, and the 14th Dalai Lama stayed initially after he had to flee Tibet.
 To know more about this beautiful gem of Arunachal Pradesh, check out this Tawang travel guide and plan your vacation in an easy-going mode.

 Why Visit Tawang?

-Tawang is an ideal destination for those tourists who like being amidst nature and search for places offering immense serenity.
+Tawang is an ideal destination for those tourists who like being amidst nature and searching for places offering immense serenity.
 Monpa people and various monasteries that dot that landscape of Tawang point out the prevalence of mish-mash of Tibetan-Buddhist elements here.
-This can be seen in the food, lifestyle, architecture and food of Tawang.
+This can be seen in the food, lifestyle, architecture, and food of Tawang.
 This destination also offers ample opportunities for trekking.
-Tawang Travel Guide by Indian Holidays offers you a chance to understand this destination in a better manner
+Travel guide of Tawang by Indian Holidays gives you a chance to understand this destination in a better manner.